reaperhulk/dsa-ctf/emails/putting_it_all_together.md

 At that point the process looks like:

-* Make calls to `/random` to obtain internal state of RNG and build local clone
+* Make calls to `/forgotpass` to obtain internal state of RNG and build local clone
+  * You'll need to split the reset code at the end of the URL and turn it into two values of the internal state since it is 64-bits of data.
 * Make a call to `/sign` with some data you want to sign and get back r, s.
 * Use r, s, p, q, g, and the value you get from your cloned RNG (which is the k you predict the server will use) to solve for x.